-We expect our research and development expenses to continue to increase as we prepare for commercial manufacturing of our products and continue to conduct our clinical trials for other indications.
+We expect our to continue to incur research and development expenses to continue to increase for the foreseeable future as we prepare for commercial manufacturing of our products and continue to conduct our clinical trials for other indications, our various product candidates.
+We expect our research and development expenses to decrease in conjunction with an expected increase in commercial activities and selling, general and administrative expense due to the approval of AmtagviTM.
 However, it is difficult to determine with certainty the duration and completion costs of our current or future preclinical programs and clinical trials of our product candidates.

-Selling, General and Administrative
+Selling, General and Administrative expense

 Selling, general and administrative expenses consist primarily of salaries and other related costs, including stock-based compensation, for personnel in executive, finance, procurement, legal, investor relations, facilities, business development, marketing, commercial, information technology and human resources functions.
-Other significant costs include facility costs not otherwise included in research and development expenses and amortization expense for the acquired assembled workforce intangible asset.
-Selling, general and administrative costs are expensed as incurred, and we accrue for services provided by third parties related to such expenses by monitoring the status of services provided and receiving estimates from its service providers and adjusting its accruals as actual costs become known.
+Other significant costs include facility costs not otherwise included in research and development expenses, legal fees relating to corporate matters and amortization expense intellectual property, insurance, public company expenses relating to maintaining compliance with Nasdaq listing rules and SEC requirements, investor relations costs, and fees for the acquired assembled workforce intangible asset accounting and consulting services.
+Selling, general and administrative costs are expensed as incurred, and we accrue for services provided by third parties related to such the above expenses by monitoring the status of services provided and receiving estimates from its service providers and adjusting its accruals as actual costs become known.

-We anticipate selling, general and administrative expenses will increase as we continue to prepare for commercialization and the launch of lifileucel, the execution of the integration and launch of the recently acquired Proleukin® business, and support expected growth of the internal general and administrative team.
+We anticipate selling, general and administrative expenses will increase as we continue to prepare for commercialization and execute the launch of ifileucel, the execution of the integration AmtagviTM and launch of the recently acquired Proleukin® business, and support market Proleukin®, as well as execute an expected growth expansion of the internal selling, general and administrative team to support the overall growth in our business.

-Interest Income, net
+Interest Income, income, net

-Interest income, net results from our interest-bearing cash and investment balances.
+Interest income, net results is derived from our interest-bearing cash, cash equivalents and investment balances.

-Income Tax Benefit
+Income Tax Benefit/tax benefit